Ayyappa1911/iiitb_sysarray/README.md

 ## synthesis of verilog code

+### SYNTHESIS
+**Synthesis**: Synthesis transforms the simple RTL design into a gate-level netlist with all the constraints as specified by the designer.
+In simple language, Synthesis is a process that converts the abstract form of design to a properly implemented chip in terms of logic gates.

+Synthesis takes place in multiple steps:
+- Converting RTL into simple logic gates.
+- Mapping those gates to actual technology-dependent logic gates available in the technology libraries.
+- Optimizing the mapped netlist keeping the constraints set by the designer intact.

+**Synthesizer**: It is a tool we use to convert out RTL design code to netlist.
+Yosys is the tool I've used in this project.

 #### About Yosys
 Yosys is a framework for Verilog RTL synthesis.
 It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.